webtranslateit/webtranslateit/README.md

     wti add path/to/master/file.po

+You can also add several files at once:

+    wti add file1.po file2.po file3.xml

+Or

+    wti add *.po

-That’s it!
-Web Translate It will automatically create the corresponding target files.
+After receiving your master language files, Web Translate It will automatically create the corresponding, empty target files.
+If you have already some translations for these files, use `wti push --all` to synchronise them to Web Translate It.

 ### Updating a master language file